devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Codesnippt 13: Wisgen API Repository (Async) [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 We can use the _await_ keyword to tell Flutter to wait at on specific point until a Future is resolved.
 In this example Flutter waits until the _http.Response_ has arrived and then proceeds to transform it into a Wisdom.
-If we want to use the await keyword in a function, we have to mark it as _async_.
+If we want to use the await keyword in a function, we have to mark the function as _async_.
 This forces the return type to be a Future.
-Because if we wait during the function, the function will never return instantly, thus it **has** to return a Future [[@googlellcAsyncAwait2019]](https://www.youtube.com/watch?v=SmTCmDMi4BY).
+This makes sense, because if we wait during the function, the function will never return instantly, thus it **has** to return a Future [[@googlellcAsyncAwait2019]](https://www.youtube.com/watch?v=SmTCmDMi4BY).
 Error handling in async function can be done with try / catch:

 ```dart
 class Api {